rse/unix-under-windows/README.md

    > Rationale: we have to setup Ubuntu from itself.

     - *START* &rarr; *Ubuntu 20.04*

+   Just be patient on first launch, it really takes time.
+   Then, when asked for your username, enter the same as your Windows username.
+   When asked for your password, enter either your Windows password or another one, but remember it (at least once until the step where we configure sudo(8) below)!

 2. **Enable Convenient Root Access**:<br/>
    Ensure no password is needed for subsequent root access.